zhandavidz/diyaqi/docs/sensor.md

 	- Some way to interface with your microsd card (adapter, port, etc)
 	- A computer running Windows, OS X (macOS), or linux)**

+**Note: you will need to wire up to the GPIO pins on the pi, so gettting a version with presoldered headers is recommended if you don't want to solder them yourself**

 *no reason other versions shouldn't work if they have wifi (or are connected to ethernet), but untested

 **if you use BSD you probably don't need to be reading this, but welcome! use dd or something lol